Sohum09/GoldStandardBot/privacy-policy.md

 ## 2. Data Storage

 - The bot does **not store any user data**.
-- All stored data comes from **publicly accessible websites and APIs**, such as weather services or storm tracking platforms.
+- All stored data comes from **publicly accessible websites, datasets, and APIs**, such as weather services or storm tracking platforms.

 ## 3. Data Sharing